starius/ScPrime/doc/Merge Requests.md

 ```
 The `Overview` section is used to provide reviewers with a clear understanding
 of the purpose of the merge request.
 Developers should always make sure that the
-overview is filled out, as Sia is an open source project and we have people
+overview is filled out, as ScPrime is an open source project and we have people
 outside the core team, such as community members, that look at the merge
 requests and need to know the purpose behind them.